Faishalrmdhn/Backend-Point-Of-Sale/README.md

-<h1 align="center">ExpressJS - #Elcapp PointofSale RESTfull API</h1>
+<h1 align="center">ExpressJS - Elcapp PointofSale RESTfull API</h1>

 ## Project_Background

-in a store, the cashier is a measure of business development at the store.
+In a store, the cashier is a measure of business development at the store.
 The cashier is the gate for revenue entry in a store.

 Often the use of offline cashiers is faced with bookkeeping with so much data, not to mention if you want to analyze the development of the business, of course to determine how much daily, monthly and yearly income will be very troublesome.